healthkey-ai/phr/docs/patient-app-lab-upload-design.md

 ### 12.5 LLM provider outage

-Primary (Claude) down → automatic fallback to OpenAI on the task's first retry.
-If both down, the upload goes to `failed` with:
+Per eng review §A3, Phase 2c ships with Claude only — no automatic fallback.
+If Anthropic is down, the upload goes to `failed` with:

 > "We're having trouble reading reports right now.
 Your file is saved — try again in a few minutes."

-The Celery task is not auto-retried in this case; the patient taps "Retry extraction" which hits `POST /extract/`.
+The Celery task is not auto-retried on infrastructure errors; the patient taps "Retry extraction" which hits `POST /extract/`.
+This is a deliberate trade-off: building a working OpenAI adapter costs ~2 days (different image format, different JSON schema, different refusal patterns) and only pays off during real Anthropic outages, which are rare.
+When we have our first real outage, that data justifies the adapter landing.

 ---